All Episodes

 This is not going to be an easy event to control.

-They're gonna do it with credentials.
+They're going to do it with credentials.

 I mean, they're all lined up.

-I mean, anybody is anybody on the left in the in the drive-by media, just really aiming at her, and I still have to chuckle over this of all the things that Clinton is.
+I mean, anybody is anybody on the left in the drive-by media, just really aiming at her.

-In fact, Ron Fournier, who's I think written now five or six pieces on this.
+In fact, Ron Fournier, who's, I think, written now five or six pieces on this.

-I don't know what's going to happen, if it got guilt or what have you, but he had a piece on Sunday, said, you know, this email stuff is this not even really what this is about.
+If he got guilt or what have you, but he had a piece on Sunday, said, you know, this email stuff is this not even really what this is about.

-This is about pay for play.
+This is about pay-for-play.

 That's the real scandal here.

-Uh who's donating and what are they expecting for the money?
+Who's donating and what are they expecting for the money?

-I mean, she's sitting Secretary of State, and they're donating all of this money, and it's private, and everybody assumes that she's going to be president.
+I mean, she's sitting Secretary of State and they're donating all of this money and it's private.

 What do these people expect for their money?

-But I have some um what?
+But I have some, what?

 Oh, yeah, yeah, yeah.